-These forecasts are generated based on a set of assumptions for the various model drivers.
-We use a number of different weather scenarios to forecast demand.
-The appropriate weather scenarios are determined by the purpose and underlying assumptions of the analysis.
-An explanation of the weather scenarios follows in section 2.3.

-Though conservation and demand management are often discussed together, for the purposes of forecasting, they are handled differently.
-Demand management is treated as a resource and is based on market participant information and actual market experience.
-Conservation projections are incorporated into the demand forecast.
+These demand forecasts are generated based on a set of assumptions for the various model drivers.
+Historic weather is used to simulate demand under a variety of weather conditions.
+An explanation of the weather simulations follows in section 2.3 Weather Simulations.
+Though conservation and demand measures are often discussed together, for the purposes of forecasting, they are handled differently.
+Demand measures are treated as a resource and are based on market participant information and actual market experience.
+Conservation projections, the Industrial Conservation Initiative (ICI) and time of use rates (TOU) are incorporated into the demand forecast.
 A similar approach is used to quantify the impact of embedded generation.
-A further discussion on demand management can be found in section 2.4.
+A further discussion on demand measures can be found in section 2.4 Demand Measures.